Can I Estimate Tax Liability For The Year?

 Some taxpayers like to get a large refund, some prefer a small refund, and others prefer a small balance due, taking comfort in knowing they didn’t make an interest-free loan to the government.

 - Review last year’s tax return.
-If you just filed your tax return for 2017, take a look at your “total tax” (line 63, Form 1040; line 39, Form 1040A, or line 12, Form 1040EZ).
+If you filed your tax return for 2018, take a look at your “total tax” (line 15, Form 1040).

 - Determine how much has been withheld so far.
 You can find this information on your last earnings statement or payroll stub.